rtcharity/resources.eahub.org/content/events/clubs-fair.md

 * Each Game takes a few minutes, so try to get two or three people interested at once.
 * Make sure you ask if they have any questions.
 * Once they make their choice they can put the money in the container/on the board.

+**Key points you could bring up during or after your game:**

+* Most people choose charities or causes to support based on very little information
+* We have limited resources, so if we want to make a large positive impact, it pays to look at the evidence for which cause is best to work on
+* We decide between cause areas and interventions using the Scale, Tractability and Neglectedness framework
+* We care about other cause areas not shown in this Giving Game (give examples)
+* There are opportunities to help asides from donating, such as volunteering and using our careers

 ## After the Game